 These delicious hazelnut mini cakes are quickly and easily baked in individual ramekins.
-The frosting is an easy pumpkin spice white chocolate mousse made with just chocolate, spice and heavy cream that complements the hazelnut flavor beautifully.
+The frosting is an easy pumpkin spice white chocolate mousse made with just white chocolate, spice and heavy cream that complements the hazelnut flavor beautifully.
 A wonderful afternoon treat!

 I started with a full-size cake but that didn’t work for the frosting.
 The mousse is not as firm as, say, a buttercream and just wasn’t able to stand up to all that cake.
 But mini cakes were a completely different story.
 I baked them in 4-ounce ramekins, topped them with a few dollops of the mousse and that worked out beautifully.
 The mousse is similar to whipped cream in texture, complements the cake wonderfully and the proportions are absolutely perfect.

-How to make the pumpkin spice white chocolate frosting:
+How to make the pumpkin spice white chocolate mousse frosting:

-There is very little actual work involved in this white chocolate frosting but it does need to chill for a quite a while (4 hours), so you do need to plan ahead for that.
+There is very little actual work involved in this white chocolate mousse frosting but it does need to chill for quite a while (4 hours), so you do need to plan ahead for that.

 Next you transfer the mix into a bowl and chill it in the fridge for at least 4 hours.
 After that you simply whip the mix with an electric mixer just like you would whip regular cream.

 How to make the hazelnut mini cakes:

-You start the batter for these mini cakes with your dry ingredients: 1/2 cup hazelnuts, 1 tablespoon granulated sugar, 1 cup all-purpose flour, 1 teaspoon pumpkin spice, 1 teaspoon baking powder and salt.
+You start the batter for these mini cakes with your dry ingredients: 1/2 cup hazelnuts, 1 tablespoon granulated sugar, 1 cup all-purpose flour, 1 teaspoon pumpkin spice, 1 teaspoon baking powder and 1/4 teaspoon salt.
 Since you’re starting with whole hazelnuts, you have to grind them in your food processor along with the sugar.
 You whisk everything together and then set it aside.

 Next you beat 8 tablespoons softened, unsalted butter and 3/4 cup brown sugar together until they are nice and fluffy.
-You beat in eggs and then your dry ingredients, then fill the batter into 4-ounce ramekins and bake them.
+You beat in 3 eggs and then your dry ingredients, then fill the batter into 4-ounce ramekins and bake for about 20 minutes.

 More delicious cake recipes: